 UNFORTUNATELY, WE DO NOT HAVE MASKS TO OFFER PATIENTS.

 For NEW patients, telemedicine appointments may be appropriate but will be limited in scope due to the absence of physical examination.
-For new patients requiring physical exam, we ask you to determine whether your situation and condition can wait for an appropriate office appointment later next month or beyond (again estimating best case scenarios).

 Post-operative patients are encouraged to keep their current appointment, unless their postoperative recovery has been reassuring and/or uneventful, in which case communication with your surgeon by phone or telemedicine may be appropriate.
 For patients having recently undergone anorectal surgery, with absorbable stitches not in need of office removal, a phone follow-up or telemedicine encounter may be very appropriate.
 For those patients with abdominal incisions with staples that need removal, maintaining your post-operative appointment is recommended.
 For those patients with concerns, wound management issues, or who feel that physical exam is necessary, please maintain your current postoperative appointment schedule.